The contraceptive implant is made from a small soft flexible rod made out of ethylene vinylacetate copolymer (plastic)

 Things that can go wrong

 You should go back to your doctor if you can’t feel the implant, it feels like it’s changed shape; it becomes painful; or if you get pregnant.
-Occasionally your arm can get infected straight after the implant is fitted.
-If this happens you may need to take antibiotics, or get the implant contraceptive removed.

 Some medicines and antibiotics (like rifampicin and rifabutin, St John’s wort and anti-epilepsy drugs) can make the implant less effective.
 Always tell your doctor or pharmacist that you’re using the implant if you’re prescribed any medication.
-You’ll need to use condoms or additional contraception until you’re protected from pregnancy again.

 Occasionally, the implant is difficult to feel under the skin and it may not be so easy to remove.
 If this happens, you may be referred to a specialist centre to have it removed with the help of an ultrasound scan.